vantix-bio

 Every BPC-157 10mg vial ships with a unique Batch ID printed on the label.
 This identifier links directly to ISO-17025 accredited laboratory test results through our Matrix Verification Portal.

-Forensic-grade verification: Defined as complementary-method analytical confirmation (HPLC + MS) with batch-level traceability through ISO-17025 accredited laboratories.
+Forensic-grade verification: Defined as dual-method analytical confirmation (HPLC + MS) with batch-level traceability through ISO-17025 accredited laboratories.
 Optional third-party verification portals (e.g., Janoshik) provide transparency and cross-reference capability.

 How to Verify Your Batch

-1. Locate the Batch ID on your vial label (format: VX-BPC10-XXX)
+1. Locate the Batch ID on your vial label (format: VX-BPC157-XXXXXX)

 2. Visit vantixbio.com/verify